nikhilmufc7/Flutter_GreatPlaces/README.md

 ```

 ```
-Add this to the db_helper
+Add this to the location_helper.dart file

 Add your api key to the variable